Homeless Assistance Response Team (HART)

-This winter it was cold out there!
-Spring is here and the weather is warming up, but we are still having hypothermia alert nights.
-Capitol Hill Group Ministry’s Homeless Assistance Response Team is a group of volunteers who go out on cold nights to check on our unsheltered neighbors.
-But the program continues during the summer too!
+Winter in D.C. can be cold, and we’ll be having hypothermia alert nights!
+Capitol Hill Group Ministry’s Homeless Assistance Response Team (HART) is a group of volunteers who go out on cold nights to check on our unsheltered neighbors.

-During the late spring, summer and early fall HART volunteers take water, lemonade and PBJ sandwiches to our homeless neighbors and build relationships.
-HART members let our unsheltered neighbors know what services are available to them including the meal programs at the Church of the Brethren and the Capitol Hill United Methodist Church.
+HART volunteers also go out during late spring, summer, and early fall to take supplies to our homeless neighbors and build relationships.
+HART members let our unsheltered neighbors know what services are available to them, including the meal program at the Capitol Hill United Methodist Church.
 We also let them know about Capitol Hill Group Ministry’s daytime hospitality center, Shirley’s Place.

-Volunteers with Capitol Hill Group Ministry walk around Union Station and up and down Pennsylvania Ave SE several evenings a week during the summer.
-These are called HART walks.
-Anyone interested in participating should contact:
+Volunteers with Capitol Hill Group Ministry walk up and down Pennsylvania Avenue SE several evenings a week during the summer and Monday through Friday during the winter; these are called HART walks.

-Sunday Suppers is a local, non-profit group that serves the homeless meals at two locations every Sunday evening.
-Volunteers serve a hot meal and join in conversation and fellowship over the meal.
+Sunday Suppers is a local, nonprofit group that serves meals to the homeless and other needy people every Sunday evening.
+The group meets at 6 pm at Franklin Square (at 14th and K Streets NW) in downtown Washington, D.C.
+Volunteers serve a meal and join in conversation and fellowship at sit-down tables.
 There are no-prerequisites to volunteer.
-Just show up.
-Stay as long as you like.
-Join the group at one of two locations:
+Just show up, and stay as long as you like.

 Salvation Army Grate Patrol

-St. Mark’s youth and others make 150 bagged lunches once a month that the Salvation Army distributes to people living on the street through its Grate Patrol Program.
+St. Mark’s youth and others make 200 bagged dinners once a month for distribution to people living on the street through the Salvation Army’s Grate Patrol Program.
 St. Mark’s members meet on the fourth Sunday of the month to make sandwiches.
-Check the church calendar or bulletin for more information.
+Check the church calendar or bulletin for details.